lauritswl/Laurits_Vault/CogNotes/Organization/201 Perception and Action.md

 ### The sensorimotor loop
 By **comparing** to *actual sensory feedback* with the *prediction of the internal forward models*, ongoing **actions can be corrected** based on the **error signal** *between predicted and actual sensory feedback*.
 ![[Sensorimotor loop.png]]
+### Motor learning
+	Flexibility to act in a changing, unpredictable world Learning of social conventions and skills, e.g. writing or dancing Changes of body physiology during child development Plasticity to accommodate later body changes, e.g. after accidents or diseases